|Frequently Asked Questions|

 Q. Can I edit the photos myself?

 A. What you wear is entirely up to you.
 It's your shoot.
 Everything from skimpy (or less) to full gowns.
 Any and all wardrobe should be in good condition, ironed or steamed and be camera ready to shoot.
 Please don’t come with clothes crunched up in the bottom of a bag.
 Bring on hangers so we can place them on a rack and view each outfit to decide the look we want to shoot.
 Bring heels and accessories.

 Q. Do I have to sign a model release?

-A. I accept cash, credit/debit cards and Paypal payments.
-A $100 sitting fee is required at the time of booking and the unpaid balance due prior to the shoot.
+A. I accept cash, credit/debit cards Venmo, and Paypal payments.
+The "Book a Session" button at the lower right of this pages will collect either deposit or full payment (depending on the package).
 No refunds for deposits if client does not keep the appointment, however the shoot can be rescheduled with no loss of the deposit.

 Q. Do you photograph children, students or families?